Water Docs at School

 - 1hr virtual kickoff event (featuring TVO's The Water Brothers!)

-- 3 x 1hr virtual student workshops on water issues
+- virtual, hands-on student workshops on water issues

 - 1hr virtual Action Project planning session